Application round 2020 now closed

 Additional information on the application and assessment process

-The Van Tienhoven Foundation holds two Board Meetings each year.
-Applications must be submitted in English before the 15th of February 2019 in digital form.
+Applications must be submitted in English before the 1st of February 2020 (Central European Time) in digital form.

 - Applicants will receive a decision by the Board within twelve weeks after the submission deadline; decisions are at the discretion of the Board and arguments will not be given for positive or negative decisions.